 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Vancouver BC air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Richmond air currently meets the WHO annual air quality guideline value

 Good 18 US AQI